cartigli/vault/xsorted()/II Python/IV ML/VI Deep ML/III Activation Functions.md

 Non-linear functions for weights and biases

 Sigmoid Function : $\sigma (x) = \frac{1}{1+\epsilon^{-x}}$
-	*derivative* : $\sigma(x)(1-\sigma(x))$
+	*Derivative* : $\sigma(x)(1-\sigma(x))$
-			this ranges form 0-1, and sort of behaves like a biological neuron low values are exponentially low and high numbers are exponentially high similar to people neurons, this acts as a sort of energy for the neuron; its firing when then model's neurons are given certain values, they can ' fire ' indicating information or signaling that can be interpreted as such oddly enough, if our weights are too close the center value of the Sigmoid Function, the slope is essentially linear conversely, at either pole, highs and lows are pushed to their extremes rapidly
+			This ranges form 0-1, and sort of behaves like a biological neuron Low values are exponentially low and high numbers are exponentially high Similar to people neurons, this acts as a sort of energy for the neuron; its firing When then model's neurons are given certain values, they can ' fire ' indicating information or signaling that can be interpreted as such
+							Oddly enough, if our weights are too close the center value of the Sigmoid Function, the slope is essentially linear Conversely, at either pole, highs and lows are pushed to their extremes rapidly

 ```tikz
 \begin{document}